top of page

 Isa Stenzel Byrnes is 49 years old and has CF. She lives in Redwood City, California.
 She is 17 years post-lung transplant.

-Ask the attorney:
+Ask the Attorney:

-Some states stop unemploymentbenefits
+Some states stop Unemployment Benefits

 Many people have submitted questions related to unemployment benefits.
 Some states are ending some categories of unemployment benefits early, which is confusing and causing stress for select individuals with CF who have been receiving unemployment benefits.
 Nothing in this article is meant to be legal advice and is only information.